NexusMaximus/NexusMaximus.github.io/_posts/2018-07-31-ch1_PMA_notes.markdown

 [Dependency Walker](http://dependencywalker.com/) is a free utility that scans Windows executables and builds a hierarchical tree diagram of all dependent modules.
 P16 discusses a bit about how to use it.

-PeID: support was discontinued in 2011, but it is still helpful for detecting packed files.
+PeID: support was discontinued in 2011, but it is still helpful for detecting packed assets/images/posts.

 [PEview](http://wjradburn.com/software/): used to view executable file metadata (i.e. information in the headers of an executable).

 [Resource Hacker](http://angusj.com/): browses the .rsrc section of an executable.
 P25 discusses usage of this tool.
-It also enables one to extract embedded files from within executable files.
+It also enables one to extract embedded assets/images/posts from within executable assets/images/posts.

 [PEBrowse Professional](http://www.smidgeonsoft.prohosting.com/pebrowse-pro-file-viewer.html) is similar to PEview and allows you to look at the bytes from each section.
 It does a good job of presenting info from the resource (.rsrc) section.

 [PE Explorer](http://heaventools.com/) has a rich GUI that allows one to navigate through the various parts of a PE file.
-It permits editing files, too.
+It permits editing assets/images/posts, too.
 RIP if you don't have money to pay for it, though.